aiven/devportal/docs/products/postgresql/howto/pagila.rst

 Pagila – a PostgreSQL sample database
 =====================================

-Aiven provides a sample database you can import in your Aiven for PostgreSQL service through the web console.
-Here, we will explore everything you need to know about the database and the procedure to get it up and running.
+Aiven provides a sample database you can import in your Aiven for PostgreSQL service.
+This page covers information about the database and the procedure to get it up and running.

 Pagila is a port of the `Sakila Sample Database <https://dev.mysql.com/doc/sakila/en/>`_.
-It was originally developed by Mark Hillyer – a former member of the MySQL AB documentation team – to provide a standard schema and data for articles, tutorials, books etc. Over time, it has been ported by the various developers to `multiple database systems <https://github.com/search?q=sakila>`_.
-We are currently using the version 2.1.0 provided by `devrimgunduz <https://github.com/devrimgunduz/pagila>`_.
+It was originally developed by Mark Hillyer, a former member of the MySQL AB documentation team, to provide a standard schema and data for articles, tutorials, books etc. Over time, it has been ported by the various developers to `multiple database systems <https://github.com/search?q=sakila>`_.
+The examples here use one from ``devrimgunduz``, `version 2.1.0 <https://github.com/devrimgunduz/pagila>`_.

-Sakila (and thus, Pagila) is a database representing a DVD rental store (remember those?!), containing information about films (like title, category, actresses), rental stores (like address, staff members, customers) and rentals, where a customer rentals a film from a store through its staff.
+Sakila (and thus, Pagila) is a database representing a DVD rental store (remember those?!), containing information about films (like title, category, actresses), rental stores (like address, staff members, customers) and rentals, where a customer rents a film from a store through its staff.

 With all these relational information, Pagila is a perfect fit to play around with PostgreSQL and the SQL language.

 Load Pagila on PostgreSQL
 -------------------------

-Before exploring Pagila's database, we need a PostgreSQL server to load the data on.
+Before exploring the Pagila database, we need a PostgreSQL server to load the data on.
 A quick and easy way to get a server is through `Aiven for PostgreSQL <https://aiven.io/postgresql>`_.
 If don't have an Aiven account yet, `sign up <https://console.aiven.io/signup?utm_source=github&amp;utm_medium=organic&amp;utm_campaign=devportal&amp;utm_content=repo>`_ and enjoy our free trial!

 After logging in the Aiven Console, chose the PostgreSQL version, select the cloud and plan of your choice, give the service a name and hit the "Create Service" button.
 In a couple of minutes, you will have a PostgreSQL server up and running.